 Furthermore, along with numerous other company and organisation such as the Organisation for Economic Cooperation and Development (OECD), the BMW Group is actively engaged in the "Responsible Cobalt Initiative" (RCI).
 The aims include joint measures to overcome social and environmental risks within the cobalt supply chain.

-But the BMW Group is going a step further and, together with BASF SE, Samsung SDI and Samsung Electronics, has commissioned the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH to examine over a period of three years how the living and working conditions in small-scale mining in the Democratic Republic of the Congo can be improved: “From February 2019, the GIZ will be on-site in the Congo to implement various measures for a pilot mine,” Becker emphasises.
+But the BMW Group is going a step further and, together with BASF SE, Samsung SDI and Samsung Electronics, has commissioned the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH to examine over a period of three years how the living and working conditions in small-scale mining in the Democratic Republic of the Congo can be improved: “From February 2019, the GIZ will be on-site in the Congo to improve conditions at an artisanal pilot mine site,” Becker emphasises.
 These measures also include workshops and trainings on occupational safety and protection of the environment.
-So the priority is not on the fast production of the metal, but on increased static safety in tunnel construction, for example.
+Tunnel fortification and adequate use of protective equipment are two such measures, for example.
 Local partners such as mining cooperatives participate from the beginning in order to implement the learned measures, not least due to the fact that these changes are both socially and economically beneficial to them.

 In this way, a better labour standard for artisanal cobalt mines is to be gradually developed, which will then be further pursued by the local participants and – provided the project is successful – will be scaled up to other artisanal mines in the Congo.
 At the same time, programmes such as those facilitating simplified access to quality education or the improvement of living conditions in neighbouring communities are being implemented.